 Industry: Types--natural gas, oil, petroleum products, textiles, food processing.

 The majority of Turkmenistan's citizens are ethnic Turkmen; other ethnic groups include Russian, Uzbek, and Kazakh.
 Turkmen is the official language of Turkmenistan, though Russian still is widely spoken as a "language of inter-ethnic communication" (per the 1992 constitution).
-Education is universal and mandatory through the secondary level, the total duration of which is 10 years.
+Education is universal and mandatory through the secondary level, the total duration of which was recently reduced from 11 to 9 years.

 The territory of Turkmenistan has been populated since ancient times, as armies from one empire to another decamped on their way to more prosperous territories.
 Tribes of horse-breeding Turkmen drifted into the territory of Turkmenistan, possibly from the Altay Mountains, and grazed along the outskirts of the Karakum Desert into Persia, Syria, and Anatolia.